 Our analysis and opinions are based on our understanding of the project, the geotechnical conditions in the area, and the data obtained from our site exploration.
 Natural variations will occur between exploration point locations or due to the modifying effects of construction or weather.
 The nature and extent of such variations may not become evident until during or after construction.
 Terracon should be retained to review the final design plans and specifications so comments can be made regarding interpretation and implementation of our geotechnical recommendations in the design and specifications.
 Terracon should be retained to provide observation and testing services during grading, excavation, foundation construction, and other earth-related construction phases of the project.
-If variations appear, we can provide further evaluation and testing services on-site, we should be immediately notified so that we can provide evaluation and supplemental recommendations.
+If variations appear, we can provide further evaluation and supplemental recommendations.
+If variations are noted in the absence of our observation and testing services on-site, we should be immediately notified so that we can provide evaluation and supplemental recommendations.